Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Regirock.md

 ---
 Ability1: Clear Body
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME377.png
+BookShinyImageName: HOME377_s.png
 BoxSprite: SRD-BoxSprite-regirock.png
+DexCategory: No Data
+DexDescription: It is said to be an immortal being the size of the peak of a mountain.
+  Could he be a remnant from the most ancient times of this world?
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 17
+  Feet: 5.6
+  Meters: 1.7
 HiddenAbility: Sturdy
 HomeSprite: SRD-HomeSprite-regirock.png
 Learnset: '[[SRD-Regirock-Learnset]]'
 Legendary: 'Yes'
 Name: Regirock
 Number: 377
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: regirock.png
 Type1: Rock
 Type2: ''
+Weight:
+  Hectograms: 2300
+  Kilograms: 230.0
+  Pounds: 507.1
 ---

 #PokeroleSRD/Pokedex